Government priorities, SMSF investing and admin, Pension Loans Scheme, Large super fund performance

 - SMSF INVESTING: In a suite of articles, Barbara also looks in detail at ETFs, LICs and managed funds, as well as exploring the top ETFs, managed funds, domestic and international shares invested in by SMSFs.
 In a separate article Graham Hand reminds us how critical it is to factor in inflation when planning your investments, and the importance of real returns.

-As we start a new Parliament, we asked some of Australia’s top experts in superannuation and retirement planning what they think the government should be focusing on.
-Read more
+As we see the dawn of a new government, we asked some of Australia’s top experts in superannuation and retirement planning what they think the government should be focusing on.

 NEW FINANCIAL YEAR CHANGES